wasabi-neko/noob-mini-simple-lisp/README.md

 ## About mini-lisp

 mini-lisp a very small subset of lisp languages which is a good practice target for a noob like me.

+## Problems

+- How do i implement GC?